mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 Google trends data showed that the popularity of “iPhone” searches dramatically started to increase about 2 weeks prior to each release date.
 I used this data to help me narrow down the scope and set the timeframes for how far back I needed to go to find articles prior to each release date.

-{% include figure.html path="assets/img/projects/google_trends.png" title="Google Trends" class="img-fluid rounded z-depth-1" caption="Google Trends" zoomable=true %}
+{% include figure.html path="assets/img/projects/google_trends.png" title="Google Trends" alt="Google Trends" class="img-fluid rounded z-depth-1" caption="Google Trends" zoomable=true %}

 AAPL stock performance was quite different for each new phone release.
 In the graphs below, the axis goes up to 3 days prior to and 2 days subsequent to each release date (0).
 The line graph shows that AAPL stock experienced some increase after the releases of iPhone 8 and iPhone 11, while it dropped after the release of iPhone X.

-{% include figure.html path="assets/img/projects/stock_performance.png" title="Stock Performance" class="img-fluid rounded z-depth-1" caption="Stock Performance" zoomable=true %}
+{% include figure.html path="assets/img/projects/stock_performance.png" title="Stock Performance" alt="Stock Performance" class="img-fluid rounded z-depth-1" caption="Stock Performance" zoomable=true %}

 A closer look at the average performance of AAPL stock returns told a different story.
 The blue bars represent the 3-day average adjusted stock returns for each phone before release, and orange bars represent the 3-day average adjusted stock returns for each phone after release.
 The stock return increased the most for iPhone 8, changing from negative to positive return.
 It also had good performance for iPhone X. However, the adjusted stock return dropped significantly after the release of iPhone 11.
 This graph made me think that iPhone 11 might not be a successful iPhone release.

-{% include figure.html path="assets/img/projects/average_stock_performance.png" title="Average Stock Performance" class="img-fluid rounded z-depth-1" caption="Average Stock Performance" zoomable=true %}
+{% include figure.html path="assets/img/projects/average_stock_performance.png" title="Average Stock Performance" alt="Average Stock Performance" class="img-fluid rounded z-depth-1" caption="Average Stock Performance" zoomable=true %}

 I grouped the articles into three folders: Apple, TechCrunch, and WSJ.
 The articles tend to mention multiple iPhone products together, so it was difficult to attribute each article to only one phone.
 Also, due to my desire to evaluate the sentiment of the press and marketing leading up to each release date, in addition to the major decline in the publishing of Apple and iPhone related articles after each release, I decided not to split the articles into 6 separate groups as I did for tweets.
 I looped through each txt file in each folder to read all articles as a large string.